anosidium/HacKit-Feedback-And-Support/README.md

 - Drag a Hacker News story link and drop it on to HacKit app icon to read the story on HacKit.
 - Choose which category HacKit opens with.
 - Customise story author badge colour.
-- Customise sidebar tint colour.
+- Customise sidebar icons tint colour.
 Orange as a nod to the website or your chosen accent colour from System Preferences.
+- Coloured comments indentation.
 - Supports multiple windows to focus on reading a story.
 - Read any Hacker News story by copying and pasting the link in HacKit by clicking, Open Story from URL... (⇧⌘O) menu option.
 - View user profiles.